jujutstukaisen9/Not/README.md

 NOTE: The install.ps1 script installs Chocolatey, a package manager for Windows, and uses it to install Python, Git, and NodeJS, if they are not already installed

 We have also created powershell script which allows you to easily install NotPixelBot on Windows.
-So far it has been tested only on Windows 10, but also on Windows 11 with minor issues (maybe you woun't have any)

 Before running the script, you must do some preparation